courselabs/devsecops/labs/argo/README.md

 > Creating the app stores the definition in Kubernetes, and we've set the sync policy to _auto_ - so it will be deployed straight away.

+You can also create apps by deploying Kubernetes YAML.
+Here's an alternative version of the [whoami application](./specs/apps/whoami.yaml) we could use.

 📋 Check the details of the new application with the Argo CLI.

 <details>